 The Institute Fellows

-Each year, the Wisconsin Institute for Creative Writing receives more than six hundred applications from the best writers all over the world who have not yet published a book of poetry, a collection of stories, or a novel.
+Each year, the Wisconsin Institute for Creative Writing receives more than eight hundred applications from the best writers all over the world who have not yet published a book of poetry, a collection of stories, or a novel.
 From these, we pick just seven to teach intermediate-level courses in fiction, poetry, and playwriting.
 As University of Wisconsin undergraduates, students of creative writing get to work not only with renowned and established authors, but also with some of the biggest names of tomorrow.
 You can read the biographies of our current fellows and view the list of past fellows here.

 Our MFA Candidate Instructors